robert/robert.github.com/_posts/2020-01-04-pfab7-how-to-write-a-library.md

           +---------+F
 ```

-Then you simultaneously take a step from this source vertex to each one of its neighbors, and store a new path in your program for each one.
+Next you simultaneously take a step from this source vertex to each one of its neighbors, and store a new path in your program for each one.
 If any of your paths have landed on your destination vertex then you declare victory and return that path as the shortest path.
 If not then you keep going.

 ```
            +---+